mayer79/ml_lecture/README.md

 - Basics and Linear Models: random effects; penalized regression
 - Model Selection and Validation: is it always necessary?
-- Trees: supervised clustering; SHAP; interaction constraints
+- Trees: supervised clustering; SHAP; interaction constraints, interaction strength
 - Neural Nets: transfer learning; PyTorch; image data; autoencoders
 - General: distribution of predictions; quantile regression; when is overfitting (un-)problematic?
 - XAI: How to use insights from complex ML model to improve GLM?